Department of Campus Enterprise

 Vending Services

-Currently, Beverage and Snack Vending Services are operated out of the Bronco Express Card Office with over eighty (80) machines strategically placed throughout the campus community.
+Currently, Beverage and Snack Vending Services are operated by Campus Enterprise with over eighty (80) machines strategically placed throughout the campus community.

 How do I obtain a refund if I lose money in one of the vending machines?

 The vending machines on campus process thousands of transactions per year and as a result, do sometimes malfunction.
-In the event you lose money, vending refunds may be obtained from the Bronco Express Card Office located in room 242 of the Rudolph Jones Student Center.
-Hours of operation are Monday thru Friday from 8:00 a.m. until 5:00 p.m.
+In the event you lose money in one of the snack machines, please contact the Bronco Express Card Office located on the 1st floor of Williams Hall or by dialing 910.672.2310 or 910.672.1735.
+The hours of operation are Monday thru Friday from 8:00 a.m. until 5:00 p.m.
+If you have issues with the drink machines, please contact the vendor by dialing the repair service number located on the front of the vending machine.

 How do I report a machine problem?